efin396/pace101.github.io/index.md

 Before starting this guide, please ensure that:
 - You have been granted access to a PACE cluster by Georgia Tech.
-- You are familiar with using command-line interfaces.
+- You are are familar with a programming langauge.

 ## Safety and Etiquette Guidelines